-Impact of Changes in Actuarial Assumptions Change in Discount Rate Change in Expected Return Change in Market Value of Assets (In thousands) 1% (1)% 1% (1)% 5% (5)% (Decrease) increase in net benefit cost \$ (6,742) \$ 8,282 \$ (4,864) \$ 4,864 \$ (969) \$ 933 (Decrease) increase in projected benefit obligation (71,404) 87,827 Increase (decrease) in funded status 71,404 (87,827) 24,634 (24,634)
+Impact of Changes in Actuarial Assumptions Change in Discount Rate Change in Expected Return Change in Market Value of Ass (In thousands) 1% (1)% 1% (1)% 5% (5)% (Decrease) increase in net benefit cost \$ (6,742) \$ 8,282 \$ (4,864) \$ 4,864 \$ (969) \$ 933 (Decrease) increase in projected benefit obligation (71,404) 87,827 Increase (decrease) in funded status 71,404 (87,827) 24,634 (24,634)

 Stock Compensation.
 We sponsor both a Management and a Non-Employee Directors' Equity Incentive plan which provide for grants of stock options, restricted stock and other equity-based vehicles such as restricted stock units and performance stock units; all of which are recognized as compensation expense based on grant date fair value.
-Except for retirement-eligible participants, for whom there is no requisite service period, this expense is recognized at the grant date.
+Except for retirement-eligible participants, for whom there is no requisite service period, this expense is recognized ratably over the requisite service periods following the date of grant.
+For retirement-eligible participants, all expense is recognized at the grant date.
 Stock options are valued using the Black-Scholes option pricing model.
 Performance stock units that have a market condition are valued on the grant date using a Monte Carlo simulation valuation model.
 We believe these valuation models are appropriate for use based on the nature of the awards and are consistent with models used by our peer companies.
 Please refer to Note 10 to the consolidated financial statements in Part II Item 8 of this Form 10-K for further details on the assumptions used in these valuation models.